hackshackers/hackshackers-hugo/content/hack-this-site/edit-group-page.md

 this route, we'll need to create a markdown file with our city's name inside of the file path `content/groups/your-city-name.md`.

+You can see an example of what a .md file might look like, and see what kind of features it can have in the following file: `content/groups/example-group.md`

 If you go this route, your group's metadata file mentioned above will need to contain a groupPage parameter that matches the name of the group page file.